adamchainz/pelican_novapost/content/nodejs-for-pythonists.md

     always scoped to the current version of Node.js you are using.
 That's a feature provided by NVM.

-### requirements.txt

-That file in Python-land lists all the dependencies required to run your project.
-The Node.js equivalent is the file `package.json`, that is created at the creation of your project by the `npm init` command.

-When you install a dependency with `npm install --save myPackage`, the corresponding entry is added to your `package.json`.

 ### pip freeze

 The `pip freeze` command outputs a new `requirements.txt` file with the exact